 Puff pastry mince pies

-With only 3 ingredients, they’re a really easy and quick mince pie to make.
+With only 3 ingredients (if you use ready rolled puff pastry and a jar of mincemeat) they’re a really easy and quick mince pie to make.
 They’re also lighter and can be smaller making them a great (almost) bite sized treat.
 If you’re hosting a festive party, these are the perfect appetiser.

 What is mincemeat?